Oil ministers meet as oil price holds around cartel's preferred level of $100 a barrel

 "North Dakota will cut before anyone in OPEC if oil falls to $70."

 Others in OPEC - including Iran, whose revenue has been sunk by Western sanctions directed against its nuclear programme, Iraq and Algeria - need oil well into triple digits to balance budgets.

 This may lead them to call on Saudi Arabia to cut supply in order to support prices.
 But Riyadh may be thinking counter-intuitively.

 "Saudi Arabia's challenge will be to convince Nigeria and Algeria that higher prices will encourage the economics (of US shale) that are their undoing," said Elguindi.

 The group will choose its next secretary general when it meets again in December, said the Saudi oil minister.
 The issue has stalled on competing candidates from Iran, Iraq and Saudi Arabia.
-Friday's meeting only approved the criteria for prospective candidates to come forward.[For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Friday's meeting only approved the criteria for prospective candidates to come forward.[For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.